axeldavy/DearCyGui/README.md

 DearCyGui is an easy to use library to make graphical interfaces in Python.

 Main features are:
-* Fast.
+* *Fast*.
 Speed to create and manage the interface has been one of the main focus.
-* Dynamic interface.
+* *Dynamic interface*.
 It is based on Dear ImGui (https://github.com/ocornut/imgui) to render.
 Each frame is new, and there is no cost if the content changes a lot a frame to another.
-* Unlike other libraries based on Dear ImGui that provide access to its low-level API, DearCyGui is more high level.
+* Unlike other libraries based on Dear ImGui that provide access to its low-level API, DearCyGui is more *high level*.
 As a result your code is easier to read, and less prone to errors.
 Python is not adapted to call the low-level API as it would quickly become slow (as you would be required to re-render every frame).
 In DearCyGui you build objects and the backend handles calling the low-level API.
-* Customization.
+* *Customization*.
 You can create your own widgets or draw elements, and alter how they are rendered.
-* Even more customization, if using Cython.
+* *Even more customization*, if using Cython.
 You can `cimport` DearCyGui and directly access the item internals or create your own drawing functions.
-* Adapted for Object Oriented programming (All items can be subclassed), though you can use other styles as well.
+* Adapted for *Object Oriented Programming* (All items can be subclassed), though you can use other styles as well.
-* Uses SDL3, and thus has high quality and up-to-date support for DPI handling, etc.
+* Uses *SDL3*, and thus has high quality and up-to-date support for DPI handling, etc.
 * MIT Licensed.
+* Low GPU/CPU usage.

 ## Installing